wendigo/go-bind-plugin/README.md

 ## Plugin call overhead

-Using `-buildmode=plugin` with generated plugin seems not to add overhead when calling methods on a wrapper.
+Using `-buildmode=plugin` with generated wrapper seems not to add overhead when calling methods on a wrapper (creating plugin instance and loading `*.so` file is constant cost).

 ```go
 BenchmarkCallOverhead/plugin-8         	30000000	        58.0 ns/op	       0 B/op	       0 allocs/op